miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Occasionally Ash will talk with you while a hunter is still alive.
 Feeding on rats may trigger melee mode and their bodies levitate.
 Don't save or leave levels with disciplines active or on a ladder.
-On Skyeline being full of props and the PC inaccessible, restart.
+The blood bar may freeze and the health bar may look translucent.
 The news will not always fit to your actual actions but that's TV.
 Some buildings look differently from the inside than the outside.
 Occasionally enemies do not show weapons or move into solid stuff.